37 Different Types of Wasps in Georgia

 Moving on, they feed mainly on small insects, caterpillars, and spiders.
 Their stings can be painful but are usually not lethal to humans.

-Although these wasps may look intimidating, they are actually quite beneficial to have around as they help keep down the population of other pests like caterpillars and mosquitoes.
+Although these wasps may look intimidating, they are quite beneficial as they help keep down the population of other pests like caterpillars and mosquitoes.

 20. Great Golden Digger Wasp